-We have audited the Consolidated Balance Sheet of Gilder Enterprises, Inc. (a development stage company) as at May 31, 2004 the related Consolidated Statements of Operations, Changes in Stockholders' Equity (Capital Deficit) and Cash Flows for the years ended May 31, 2004 and 2003 and the cumulative period from April 25, 2002 (inception) to May 31, 2004.
+We have audited the Consolidated Balance Sheets of Gilder Enterprises, Inc. (a development stage company) as at May 31, 2003 and the related Consolidated Statements of Operations, Changes in Stockholders' Equity and Cash Flows for the year ended May 31, 2003, the period from April 25, 2002 (inception) to May 31, 2003 and the cumulative period from April 25, 2002 (inception) to May 31, 2003.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States) Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Gilder Enterprises, Inc. as of May 31, 2004 and the results of its operations and its cash flows for the years ended May 31, 2004 and 2003 and for the cumulative period from April 25, 2002 (inception) to May 31, 2004 in accordance with United States generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Gilder Enterprises, Inc. as of May 31, 2003 and the results of its operations and its cash flows for the year ended May 31, 2003, the period from April 25, 2002 (inception) to May 31, 2002 and the cumulative period from April 25, 2002 (inception) to May 31, 2003 in accordance with United States generally accepted accounting principles.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company had only recently commenced revenue-generating operations and had accumulated operating losses of \$90,898 since its inception.
+As discussed in Note 1 to the consolidated financial statements, the Company was recently incorporated, has no established source of revenue and has accumulated operating losses of \$40,704 since its inception.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are described in Note 1.
 These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.